cvmfs/doc-cvmfs/cpt-configure.rst

 mountable CernVM-FS repository that resembles the directory structure of /etc/cvmfs.
-It can be used to centrally maintain the public keys and configuration of repositories that should not be distributed with rather static packages.
-Configuration from the config repository is overwritten by the local configuration in case of conflicts.
+It can be used to centrally maintain the public keys and configuration of repositories that should not be distributed with rather static packages, and also to :ref:`blacklist <signature_validation>` compromised keys and repositories on a large number of clients at the same time.
+Configuration from the config repository is overwritten by the local configuration in case of conflicts; see the comments in /etc/cvmfs/default.conf for the precise ordering of processing the config files.
 The config repository is set by the ``CVMFS_CONFIG_REPOSITORY`` parameter.
-The default configuration sets this parameter to cvmfs-config.cern.ch.
+The default configuration rpm cvmfs-config-default sets this parameter to cvmfs-config.cern.ch.

 The ``CVMFS_CONFIG_REPO_REQUIRED`` parameter can be used to force availability of the config repository in order for other repositories to get mounted.